-[.]38 Ibid. p.30
+37 Ibid. p.30

-39 "Smart Growth and Transportation," USEPA website, visited April 19, 2019.
+38 "Smart Growth and Transportation," USEPA website, visited April 19, 2019.

-40 See No. 7 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
+39 See No. 7 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
 State Water Board Order WQ 2015-0075, p.
 52.

-41 State Water Board Water Quality Order No. 2013-0001-DWQ, NPDES General Permit No. Cas000004, Waste Discharge Requirements for Storm Water Discharges from Small Municipal Separate Storm Sewer Systems [amended December 19, 2017], Attachment G.
+40 State Water Board Water Quality Order No. 2013-0001-DWQ, NPDES General Permit No. Cas000004, Waste Discharge Requirements for Storm Water Discharges from Small Municipal Separate Storm Sewer Systems [amended December 19, 2017], Attachment G.

-that have been developed and refined over the past two decades.
-By actively engaging in the iterative approach compliance pathway, there are opportunities for the Permittee to conduct strategic planning and implementation, which will ultimately result in more effective implementation than historically.
-This Order requires the Permittee to develop and adhere to water quality improvement-related interim targets and dates, as well as action-oriented interim milestones to measure progress towards achieving applicable effluent and receiving water limitations.
+develop and adhere to water quality improvement-related interim targets and dates, as well as action-oriented interim milestones to measure progress towards achieving applicable effluent and receiving water limitations.

 Pursuant to 40 Code of Federal Regulations sections 124.8, 124.9, and 124.18, the Permittee must conduct a reasonable assurance analysis that consists of an assessment (through quantitative analysis or modeling) to demonstrate that the activities and control measures identified in the PLRP will achieve applicable effluent limitations and receiving water limitations with compliance deadlines during the permit term.
-STORMS42 defines a reasonable assurance analysis as "a process for communicating, often using models, the effects of future actions (and non-actions) for new stormwater BMPs, as well as the uncertainty associated with those predictions.
+STORMS41 defines a reasonable assurance analysis as "a process for communicating, often using models, the effects of future actions (and non-actions) for new stormwater BMPs, as well as the uncertainty associated with those predictions.
 Specifically, [reasonable assurance analysis] demonstrates that the [PLRP] will achieve [effluent and receiving water limitations] and was crafted based on best available data and verifiable modeling of watershed conditions, including the effects of existing and proposed BMPs."
 This Order specifies reasonable assurance analysis elements (based on elements recommended in the STORMS Report, Appendix E) to achieve increased assurance, from the regulatory perspective, that PLRP implementation will result in compliance with effluent and receiving water limitations.
 Through the reasonable assurance process, the PLRP will provide the Permittee with the flexibility to prioritize and customize control measures to address the water quality issues specific to delineated catchment areas, consistent with federal regulations (40 Code of Federal Regulations section122.26(d)(2)(iv)).